-After the corporate performance rating is determined by the board of directors, the individual performance of each Named Executive Officer (other than Mr. Robin) is reviewed by the organization and compensation committee in consultation with Mr. Robin in order to determine the appropriate annual performance percentage rating to be assigned to him or her for the performance period.
+After the corporate performance rating is determined by the board of directors, the individual performance of each Named Executive Officer (other than Mr. Robin) is reviewed by the organization and compensation committee in consultation with Mr. Robin in order to determine the appropriate annual performance percentage rating to be assigned to the executive for the performance period.
 Mr. Robin's individual performance is reviewed by the independent members of the board of directors for purposes of determining his annual bonus compensation.
-Each Named Executive Officer's actual annual performance-based incentive compensation payment is based on a combination of our corporate performance rating and his or her individual performance.
-The Incentive Compensation Policy does not provide for a specific allocation or weighting of each Named Executive Officer's actual bonus amount between our corporate performance rating and individual performance (e.g., a Named Executive Officer could earn his or her full target bonus (or more) if his or her individual performance percentage is greater than 100%, even if we fail to achieve a corporate performance rating of 100%).
+Each Named Executive Officer's actual annual performance-based incentive compensation payment is based on a combination of the corporate performance rating and his or her individual performance.
+The Incentive Compensation Policy does not provide for a specific allocation or weighting of each Named Executive Officer's actual bonus amount between our corporate performance rating and individual performance.
 The actual annual performance bonus compensation award for each Named Executive Officer is determined by us in our sole discretion, and the maximum payout for each Named Executive Officer, including Mr. Robin, could be up to 200% of his or her target annual performance-based compensation target.

-Target Annual Incentives for 2010.
-The Named Executive Officers were each assigned a target annual incentive for 2010 ranging from 50% to 75% of base salary.
-The table below shows the target annual incentive assigned by us to each Named Executive Officer for 2010 both as a dollar amount and as a percentage of base salary.
+Target Annual Short-Term Incentive Compensation for 2011.
+The Named Executive Officers were each assigned a target annual incentive for 2011 ranging from 50% to 75% of base salary.
+The table below shows the target annual incentive assigned by us to each Named Executive Officer for 2011 both as a dollar amount and as a percentage of base salary.

-N ame Target Annual Incentive for Entire 2010 Year (\$) Target Annual Incentive for Entire 2010 (% of Base Salary)
+Target Annual Incentive for Entire 2011 Year Target Annual Incentive for Entire 2011 (% of Base

+Name (\$) Salary)

-Howard W. Robin 570,544 75%
+Howard W. Robin 590,513 75%

-John Nicholson 240,000 50%
+John Nicholson 248,500 50%

 Stephen K. Doberstein, Ph.D.
-200,000 50%
+211,000 50%

-Rinko Ghosh 205,000 50%
+Rinko Ghosh 215,000 50%

-Gil M. Labrucherie 218,000 50%
+Gil M. Labrucherie 235,500 50%

 Company Performance Objectives.
-The 2010 corporate objectives and relative weightings assigned to each objective were as follows:
+The 2011 corporate objectives and relative weightings assigned to each objective were as follows:

-- 1. Clinical development objective related to a proprietary drug candidate development program (20%). - 2.
-Clinical development objective related to a proprietary drug candidate development program (15%). - 3.
-Clinical development objective related to a proprietary drug candidate development program (10%). - 4.
-Clinical development objective related to a proprietary drug candidate development program (10%). - 5.
-Research objective related to an advanced polymer conjugate pipeline development program (10%). - 6.
-Manufacturing objective related to a pipeline development program (5%). - 7.
-Manufacturing objective related to an advanced polymer conjugate pipeline development program (5%). - 8.
-Manufacturing objective related to an advanced polymer conjugate pipeline development program (5%). - 9.
-An objective related to building our intellectual property estate (5%). - 10.
-Financial objective related to end of year cash balance (15%).
-The target end of year cash balance was \$265 million and the actual 2010 year-end cash balance was \$315.9 million.
+- 1. Development objective related to advancing a proprietary drug candidate into a late-stage clinical study (25%). - 2.
+Development objective related to completing a clinical study of a proprietary drug candidate with the achievement of certain minimum clinical outcomes (10%). - 3.
+Development objective related to completing a clinical study of a proprietary drug candidate with the achievement of certain minimum clinical outcomes (10%). - 4.
+Research and clinical development objective related to advancing a proprietary drug candidate into clinical studies (10%). - 5.
+Research objective related to significantly advancing multiple drug candidates through important research milestones (10%). - 6.
+Manufacturing objective related to the specific level of output to support one of our clinical development programs (10%).

+- 7. Manufacturing objective related to establishing multiple elements of a supply chain to support clinical manufacturing and future potential commercial manufacturing (5%). - 8.
+Manufacturing objective related to CMC (chemistry, manufacturing and controls) process development and scale-up (5%). - 9.
+An objective related to building our organization and infrastructure to support late-stage clinical development (5%). - 10.
+An objective related to business development related to establishing new collaboration arrangements (5%). - 11.
+Financial objective related to cash used in operations (5%).
+Cash used in operations (excluding budgeted new deal revenue) plus capital expenditures not to exceed \$176 million.